florianbrinkmann/lazy-loading-responsive-images/README.md

 * Option to process the complete markup of a page instead of only parts of it via the filters (might take a little longer and, if your site contains HTML errors, lead to unwanted behavior, because the DOM Parser tries to correct that).
 * Option to define additional filters for the plugin to process.
+* Ignore patterns for `skip-lazy` class and `data-skip-lazy` attribute.
+Use them if you want Lazy Loader to ignore an element and its children.
+The `disable-lazyload` class and `data-no-lazyload` attribute will keep working for backwards compatibility.
+Adding the new class and attribute goes back to an initiative of Frank Goossens, developer of Autoptimize, who reached out to several devs of lazy loading plugins or plugins that also have a lazy loading feature to get a standard class and attribute across multiple plugins.

 **Changed**